 Ask: Can You Share More With Me?
 Your dream client may not have the time or inclination to listen to a pitch from an undereducated, low-business acumen salesperson, but they will make time to work through their problems, issues, challenges, and constraints with a salesperson who has the business acumen to ask a powerful question and who cares enough to help them improve.

 When your dream client answers your big questions, ask them to share more about their situation with you.
-You will suddenly be a far more interesting person.
+You will suddenly be a far more interesting person due to value creation.

 How and why are questions more powerful than statements?

 Is there a statement that you can make that does as much to demonstrate your business acumen as a great question?